raml-org/webapi-parser/docs/common/conversion-raml-json.md

 # RAML Data Type -> JSON Schema conversion
-Using `webapi-parser` and [AMF Model](https://raml-org.github.io/webapi-parser/js/classes/_amf_client_js_.model.document.baseunit.html) it is possible to convert RAML 1.0 Data Type from RAML 1.0 API, RAML 1.0 Library or RAML 1.0 DataType Fragment to corresponding JSON Schema.
+Using `webapi-parser` and [WebApi Model](https://raml-org.github.io/webapi-parser/js/classes/_webapi_parser_.webapibaseunit.html) it is possible to convert RAML 1.0 Data Type from RAML 1.0 API, RAML 1.0 Library or RAML 1.0 DataType Fragment to corresponding JSON Schema.

 Please refer to [complete examples](#complete-examples) for more advanced use cases.

 ## Quick start

-To convert RAML Data Type to JSON Schema, parse RAML document, reach data type using AMF Model and call its `.toJsonSchema()` method.
+To convert RAML Data Type to JSON Schema, parse RAML document, reach data type using WebApi Model and call its `.toJsonSchema()` method.
 Output of the methods is JSON Schema string of converted type.

 ```js
 // js